THIS BLOG IS A JOURNAL ALLOWING ME TO SHARE MY THOUGHTS, EXPERIENCE & KNOWLEDGE OF THE ART OF PHOTOGRAPHY & TO PROMOTE MY WORK IN FINE ART PHOTOGRAPHY

 WINDMILL

-WWINDMILL - THIS IMAGE OF A WINDMILL IN EARLY MORNING SUN WAS SHOT FROM THE ORIGINAL CAMINO REAL, THE KING'S HIGHWAY, WHICH ONCE RAN FROM PRESENT DAY SANTA FE TO MEXICO CITY.
+WINDMILL - THIS IMAGE OF A WINDMILL IN EARLY MORNING SUN WAS SHOT FROM THE ORIGINAL CAMINO REAL, THE KING'S HIGHWAY, WHICH ONCE RAN FROM PRESENT DAY SANTA FE TO MEXICO CITY.
 The construction of El Camino Real de Tierra Adento was begun more that Twenty years prior to the landing of the Mayflower at Plymouth Rock.
 For over 300 years, this roadway served as the principle route from Mexico City to the present day Southwestern U.S. LARRY ELKINS - ELKINSPHOTOS FINE ART PHOTOGRAPHY

 Saturday, August 7, 2010